Christian worship: Reformed traditions

+Baptist and Methodist traditions

+Baptist and Methodist services including the singing of hymns and prayer, as well as the sermon (on which emphasis is placed).
+Baptist and Methodist services of worship may include extemporaneous prayer, the sharing of prayer requests, praise reports, testimonies, and altar calls.
+Baptisms and Holy Communion, as well as footwashing, are celebrated often once monthly to once a quarter.

+Outside of worship on the Lord's Day (Sunday morning service and Sunday evening service), Baptists and Methodists often hold revival services, tent revivals, and camp meetings.
+These services, for Methodists, are aimed at preaching the New Birth and entire sanctification, as well as energizing believers and calling backsliders to repentance.
+Lovefeasts are observed by a number of Methodist congregations, usually once every quarter.

 Charismatic tradition

 A contemporary worship team leads the congregation in praise and worship.

 In Charismatic Christianity (including pentecostalism, the charismatic movement, neo-charismatic movement and certain parts of nondenominational Christianity), worship is viewed like an act of adoration of God, with a more informal conception.
 Some gatherings take place in auditoriums with few religious signs.
 There is no dress style.

 Since the beginning of charismatic movement of the 1960s there have been significant changes to Christian worship practices of many denominations.
 A new music-centered approach to worship, known as contemporary worship, is now commonplace.
 This replaces the traditional order of worship based around liturgy or a "hymn-prayer sandwich" with extended periods of congregational singing sometimes referred to as "block worship".
 The worship has two parts; one in the beginning with music and the second part with sermon and Lord's Supper.

 In the 1980s and 1990s, Contemporary worship music settled in many evangelical churches.
 This music is written in the style of popular music, Christian rock or folk music and therefore differs considerably from traditional hymns.
 It is frequently played on a range of instruments that would not have previously been used in churches such as guitars (including electric) and drum kits.